AndrewDryga/talk_sagas_of_elixir/sagas.md

 ![inline](sagas/sage_circuit_breaker.png)

 ^ The third one is circuit breakers.
-They are useful when we can continue the execution with some predefined value.
+They are useful when we after failure can continue the execution with some predefined value.

 ^ In our example we want to know actual currency exchange rates on each execution but if the service is not available - we can continue by using cached value.